Una aventura culinaria en México

 A Mexican culinary adventure

-Author: Anabelle Rossell Aguilar, Reyna Jaime Félix
+Authors: Anabelle Rossell Aguilar, Reyna Jaime Félix

 Photographer: Giovanni Simeone